njleonzhang/vue-data-tables/docs/en-us/sort.md

 ## Sort of data-tables-server

 In essence, `data-tables-server` doesn't take charge the data sort.
 Only the back-end server have the entire data set, so the `sort` can also be handled by back-end server.
-What `data-tables-server` need to do is emitting the `sort condition` out when the condition changes, so that the back-end server can sort and return new data according to the condition.
+What `data-tables-server` need to do is emitting the `sort condition` when the condition changes, so that the back-end server can sort and return new data according to the condition.

 When the sort condition changes, `data-tables-server` emits a event named `query-change` with type `sort`.